-There are two ways that will make you a better photographer, guaranteed.
+There are two things that can make you a better photographer, guaranteed.
 The first is to cultivate your taste by looking at good photographers’ work and by that, I mean photo books and not the internet.
-Photography is at its best printed and illuminated from an outside source.
-Your computer screen won’t do it much justice.
-Small mobile screens are even worst plus we never relax and take our time while on a phone but we surely do when we are on our favorite armchair shuffling through a nice book.
-Some are costly, some are not and there is always the choice of the public library.
+Photography is at its best printed and illuminated by an outside source.
+Your computer screen will never do it justice.
+Small mobile screens are even worst plus we never relax and take our time while on a phone, but we surely do when we are on our favorite armchair shuffling through a nice book.
+Some are costly, some are not, and there is always the choice of the public library.

-The secret here is not only to find pictures that you like, but more importantly to understand what you like about them and what makes them great.
-Light, composition and technical excellence (perfect focus, suitable focal depth and correct colors) are crucial but I’m also looking for another thing which I consider the true mark of a good photograph—longevity.
-You may be impressed by a photo but if the effect wears off after an hour, then it’s probably not as good as you thought.
-On the other hand if it’s not as impressive but it keeps growing on you, then you know that there is something there.
+The secret here is not only to find pictures that you like but more importantly to understand what you like about them and what makes them great.
+You must be in the position to “deconstruct” the image and examine all its aspects.
+Light, composition and technical excellence (perfect focus, suitable focal depth, and correct colors) are crucial but I’m also looking for another thing which I consider the true mark of a good photograph—longevity.
+You may be impressed by a photo but if the effect wears off after an hour, then it’s probably not as good as you had thought.
+On the other hand, if it’s not as impressive but keeps growing on you, then you know that there is something there.
 If you have trouble judging your own work, there are groups offering critique, like this one on Flickr.

 If you judge your shots objectively and ask yourself what you could had done better, then you will improve no matter what.
 Just keep taking photos.